Achaak/pikas/packages/ui/multiInputField/README.md

-# @pikas-ui/textfield
+# @pikas-ui/multi-input-field

-A UI library that offers a textfield components for React.
+A UI library that offers a multi input field components for React.

 ## Requirements